 1) Definition Clarity in the Opening

 Pages with a precise definition in the first paragraph are easier for models to extract and reuse.
-In practice, definition-first pages are indexed into AI response candidates faster than pages that open with long scene-setting intros.
+In practice, definition-first pages are easier to evaluate than pages that open with long scene-setting intros.

 2) Evidence Density (Numbers + Attribution)